fmorenovr/goalgos/Readme.md

-# Golang + Algorithms = golgos
+# Golang + Algorithms = goalgs

-golgos (Golang aLGOrithmS) is a Golang implementation of differents algorithms.
+goalgs (Golang ALGrithmS) is a Golang implementation of differents algorithms.
-You can see an extended doc in [godocs](https://godoc.org/github.com/jenazads/golgos).
+You can see an extended doc in [godocs](https://godoc.org/github.com/jenazads/goalgs).